 J.M.
 Barrie’s Peter Pan, originally produced as a play in 1904 and later turned into a novel by Barrie in 1911, must surely be counted as one of the two or three top all-time classics of children’s literature.
 The enduring popularity of Peter Pan may not necessarily be its greatness as a play or book but simply the purity of the fantasy it contains – it is a wish fulfilment of lost childhoods, of banishing all adult responsibility and living in a perpetual state of play fuelled with the unbridled power of dreaming, even being able to fly.
 The fantasy has become so enduring that the term ‘Peter Pan’ has become one used generically to describe adults who still delight in child-like innocence – and has notably been applied to figures like Michael Jackson and Steven Spielberg.

 The play is frequently seasonally revived, while there have been numerous films adaptations – ranging from the silent Peter Pan (1924) to the well-remembered if over-rated Disney animated version Peter Pan (1953) and Steven Spielberg’s live-action sequel Hook (1991).
 (See below for other versions).
 As I write this, we are on the cusp of the centenary of the J.M.
-Barrie play (2004) and in response it seems that screens are being inundated by a whole host of Peter Pan-related films – Disney had earlier released an animated sequel to their film Return to Never Land (2002) and have announced a Peter Pan prequel Peter and the Starcatchers, as well as spun Tinkerbell off in a series of animated direct-to-dvd films beginning with TinkerBell (2008); there is this live-action remake of the story; there was the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; while there was also the heavily fictionalised J.M.
+Barrie play (2004) and in response it seems that screens are being inundated by a whole host of Peter Pan-related films – Disney had earlier released an animated sequel to their film Return to Never Land (2002), as well as spun Tinkerbell off in a series of animated direct-to-dvd films beginning with TinkerBell (2008); there is this live-action remake of the story; there was the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; while there was also the heavily fictionalised J.M.
 Barrie biopic Finding Neverland (2004) with Johnny Depp and a BBC quasi-dramatised centenary documentary Happy Birthday, Peter Pan (2005).
 A few years later also saw Nick Willing’s science-fiction rationalised retelling Neverland (2011) and the prequel Pan (2015).